 Time spent by fix version

 One grouping often used is looking up time spent by fix version, then grouped by users.
-This can show how much of work each version required and how much time given users contributed to a specific release.
-This view can help you to find out who was most engaged in shipping that last version out.
+This can show how much work each version required and how much time given users contributed to a specific release.
+This view can help you to find out who was most engaged in shipping that the last version out.

 This report can be further extended by adding a secondary by issue grouping.
 This can precisely show what these release contributions really were – who was fixing bugs, who was working on the new features.